Manchester: Print

 The Guardian newspaper was founded in the city in 1821 as The Manchester Guardian.
 Until 2008, its head office was still in the city, though many of its management functions were moved to London in 1964.
 For many years most national newspapers had offices in Manchester: The Daily Telegraph, Daily Express, Daily Mail, Daily Mirror, The Sun.
 At its height, 1,500 journalists were employed, earning the city the nickname "second Fleet Street".
 In the 1980s the titles closed their northern offices and centred their operations in London.

+An attempt to launch a Northern daily newspaper, the North West Times, employing journalists made redundant by other titles, closed in 1988.
+Another attempt was made with the North West Enquirer, which hoped to provide a true "regional" newspaper for the North West, much in the same vein as the Yorkshire Post does for Yorkshire or The Northern Echo does for the North East; it folded in October 2006.

 The main regional newspaper in the city is the Manchester Evening News, which was for over 80 years the sister publication of The Manchester Guardian.
 The Manchester Evening News has the largest circulation of a UK regional evening newspaper and is distributed free of charge in the city centre on Thursdays and Fridays, but paid for in the suburbs.
 Despite its title, it is available all day.
 Several local weekly free papers are distributed by the MEN group.
 The Metro North West is available free at Metrolink stops, rail stations and other busy locations.

-An attempt to launch a Northern daily newspaper, the North West Times, employing journalists made redundant by other titles, closed in 1988.
-Another attempt was made with the North West Enquirer, which hoped to provide a true "regional" newspaper for the North West, much in the same vein as the Yorkshire Post does for Yorkshire or The Northern Echo does for the North East; it folded in October 2006.